-Hannah Skelding recently visited Beijing and Shanghai which are two of the most visited cities in China.
+Hannah Skelding recently visited China seeing popular destinations like Beijing and Shanghai which are two of the most visited cities in China.
 Based on her trip she shares her essential list of ‘do’s and don’ts’ that she feels would be good advice for anyone planning a trip to China.

 Essential Things to Do

-DO - book a tour to the Great Wall of China
+1. DO - book a trip to the Great Wall of China

-I would highly recommended booking tours in China.
-Seeing the Great Wall was definitely one of the highlights of the trip for me.
+There are lots of attractions in China and seeing the Great Wall was definitely one of the highlights of the trip for me.
 We went to the Mutianyu region and it had very few tourists, having some sections completely to ourselves.
 Despite it being cloudy in the morning, as it reached midday the cloud moved away and we had stunning views of the wall.